duguyue100/pyaer/README.md

 ## Got a Linux?

-`libcaer` relies on `libusb` based driver, you won't be able to access the camera unless fix the `udev` rules.
+`libcaer` relies on `libusb` based driver, you won't be able to access the camera unless fixing the `udev` rules.
 Refer details from [here](https://inilabs.com/support/hardware/davis240/#h.eok9q1yrz7px)

 ```